webbgroup/certified-aws-developer-associate-notes/4-aws-security/kms.md

     - etc.
 - It can be used with the CLI/SDK

-## KMS - Customer Master Key (CMK) Typles
+## KMS - Customer Master Key (CMK) Types

-### Symetric (AES-256 keys)
+### Symmetric (AES-256 keys)

 - First offering of KMS
 - Single encryption key that is used to encrypt and decrypt data
-- Most of the services integrated with KMS use symetric keys
+- Most of the services integrated with KMS use symmetric keys
 - Necessary for envelope encryption
 - We never get access to the key unencrypted (must use the KMS API to decrypt data)

-### Asymetric (RSA and ECC key pairs)
+### Asymmetric (RSA and ECC key pairs)

 - Key pair: public key used for encryption. private key used for decryption
-- Used for encryption/decryption or sing/verifiy operations
+- Used for encryption/decryption or sing/verify operations
-- Public key can be download, the acces for private key is impossible
+- Public key can be download, the access for private key is impossible
 - Use case: encryption can be done outside of AWS using the public key, decryption can be done only in AWS with the private key

 ## KMS - Key Management System